shahedtrishan/shahedtrishan/README.md

 Hi 👋 My name is Shahed Trishan
 ===============================

-Software Engineer | Web Developer
+Software Engineer | Web Developer | Frontend Expert
 ---------------------------------

 Final Year CSE student at University of Asia Pacific.
 Been learning Web Development for almost an year now.
 Started with frontend and I've build up passion for backend too.
 Skill I want to learn next is mobile app development.